dinamet/Spider_robot/README.md

-# Spider Robot – Arduino Robotics Project
+# Spider Robot - Arduino Robotics Project

-# Overview:

-This project is a 4-legged spider robot built using Arduino Uno and the PCA9685 16-channel servo driver.
-The robot demonstrates leg movement control, servo coordination, and basic walking algorithms.
+## Project Description:

+This project is a four-legged Spider Robot, each leg equipped with three SG90 servo motors (12 in total).
+The robot’s body is custom-designed and 3D-printed, and movement is controlled through Bluetooth using the HC-05 module.
+By sending commands from a smartphone or computer, the robot can walk, move its legs, and perform basic motion sequences.

+This project demonstrates skills in robotics, servo control, embedded programming, wireless communication, and mechanical design.

+## Project Purpose and Outcomes:

-The goal of the project was to build and program a functional robotics prototype and document the entire process.
+The main goal of this project was to design and build a fully functional walking robot using Arduino.

-# Features:

-- 4-leg robot with 12 servo motors
+Key outcomes:

-- PCA9685 servo controller
+- Successful control of 12 servos via PCA9685

+- Stable 3D-printed mechanical frame

-- Arduino-based control
+- Wireless Bluetooth control using HC-05

-- Modular movement functions (stand, move forward, leg test)

-- Upgraded wiring for stable power delivery
+- Ability to walk forward, backward, and perform basic movements

+- Understanding of servo kinematics and robot balance

+- Clean modular Arduino code used in real hardware

-# Components Used:
+## Components Used:

-- Arduino Uno
+- Arduino Uno + USB cable

-- 8.4V external power supply (2 batteries)
+- 7.4V external power supply (2 batteries in series)

-- XL4015 DC-DC adjustable voltage stepper with digital display
+- XL4015 DC-DC adjustable voltage step-down module with digital display

-- PCA9685 16-channel driver
+- PCA9685 – 16-channel servo driver

-- SG90 servos (12 pieces)
+- SG90 servo motors – 12 pcs

-- Custom robot frame (3D printed)

-- Bluetooth module HC - 05
+- HC-05 Bluetooth module

+- 3D-printed custom frame

 - Jumper wires

+# Project Setup

+## 1. Wiring

+- Connect all 12 SG90 servos to the PCA9685 driver

+- Power servos with the 7.4V battery → XL4015 → PCA9685 V+

+- Arduino powers the logic side of PCA9685 (VCC + GND)

+HC-05:

+TX → Arduino RX

+RX → Arduino TX

+VCC → 5V

+GND → GND

+Make sure all grounds (Arduino, PCA9685, power module) are connected together.

+# Instructions for Running the Project
+## 2. Software Setup

+1) Install the required libraries:

+- Adafruit_PWMServoDriver

+- Servo (if used)

+2) Upload the Arduino code from this repository

+3) Turn on the external power supply

+4) Connect to HC-05 using a Bluetooth terminal app (Android/Windows)

+- Default password: 1234

+5) Send movement commands (examples):

+- "F" – walk forward

+- "B" – walk backward

+- "L" – rotate left

+- "R" – rotate right

+# How to Replicate This Project

+To fully recreate this robot:

+1) Print the frame using the included STL files

+2) Assemble 12 SG90 servos into the legs and body

+3) Wire everything using the wiring diagram

+4) Flash the Arduino code

+5) Install the Bluetooth control app

+6) Power the robot using two 3.7V Li-ion batteries (7.4V total)

+7) Adjust voltage on the XL4015 to power the servos safely (typically 5–6V)

+# Project Outcome Summary

+The Spider Robot successfully demonstrates:

+- Full servo control using PCA9685

+- Stable walking motion

+- Bluetooth-based remote control

+- A complete robotics workflow: design → print → wire → program → test

+- Understanding of basic quadruped locomotion

+- This project can be expanded with gait algorithms, sensors, or autonomous movement in the future.